reactive-python/reactpy-django/docs/src/reference/hooks.md

 ??? question "Why use this instead of `#!python channels.auth.login`?"

     The `#!python channels.auth.*` functions cannot trigger re-renders of your ReactPy components.
-Additionally, it does not provide persistent authentication when used within ReactPy.
+Additionally, they do not provide persistent authentication when used within ReactPy.

     Django's authentication design requires cookies to retain login status.
 ReactPy is rendered via WebSockets, and browsers do not allow active WebSocket connections to modify cookies.